kimtth/azure-openai-llm-cookbook/README.md

     python git_cmp.py --manipulate --root <root_dir> --update_csv git_cmp_needs_update.csv
     ```
     This copies files from `.cache/` back into your project directories, optionally deleting files if flagged.

+### Mode & Command

+**SUBDIR Mode**
+`target_remote_path` refers to a path in a remote repository that should be used as the starting point for comparison.
+When the mode is set to `SUBDIR`, a directory with the same name as `project_name` is expected to exist under that path.
+The comparison should target all files and directories within that `SUBDIR`.
+If there are files or directories that exist only in the remote (excluding `readme.app.md`, `.url`, and any folder—including its subdirectories—that contains a `DONOTCMP` file), they should all be copied into the `SUBDIR`.

+**FILE Mode**
+When the mode is set to `FILE`, `target_remote_path` is not provided.
+A file with the same name is expected to exist at the specified GitHub URL.
+The comparison should target only that specific file, excluding `readme.app.md`, `.url`, and any folder—including its subdirectories—that contains a `DONOTCMP` file.

+**ROOT Mode**
+When the mode is set to `ROOT`, `target_remote_path` is also not provided.
+All files and directories under `project_name` (excluding `readme.app.md`, `.url`, and any folder—including its subdirectories—that contains a `DONOTCMP` file) should be compared with those in the specified GitHub URL.
+Files or directories that exist only in the remote should be copied into the `project_name`.

+**Compare Command**
+In compare mode, for files and directories that exist only in the remote, zero-size placeholder files will be created locally.
+Remote files and directories are treated as the source of truth.

+**Manipulation Command**
+In manipulation mode, the remote repository for `project_name` should be updated.
+It is first cloned using the `git clone` command into the `.repo_cache` directory.
+After cloning, the actual file copying process to the local directories begins.
+All local files and directories should be deleted first—excluding `readme.app.md`, `.url`, and any folder—including its subdirectories—that contains a `DONOTCMP` file—and then replaced with the corresponding remote versions.
+However, this local wipe will only be triggered when `allow_delete == 'DELETE'` to ensure safety.

+- `DONOTCMP` is a marker file used to explicitly indicate that a directory is local-only and should be excluded from comparison.

 ### Options